cskwork/prompt-vault/README.md

 2. Use the search bar to find specific prompts
 3. Organize prompts by categories
 4. Access recently used prompts in the "Recent" tab
-5. Right-click to quickly access prompts from the context menu
+5. Right-click to quickly access prompts from the conte xt menu